 To the author's knowledge, testing for the carrier state by separating out the WBCs for nestled PCR study is not available to breeders in the countries from which most koi are imported.
 Unless testing is done for the carrier state, asymptomatic koi which have been infected with KHV will likely serve as a ongoing source for virulent strains of KHV with resultant outbreaks of KHV epidemics.

 Additionally there is another virus affecting koi collections which has many of the same symptoms of CyHV-3 infection.
 Carp Edema Virus (CEV) was first recognized in the '70s in Japan and the '90s in the US and Europe.
 CEV may cause mass mortality.
 This virus infection also causes gill necrosis and clinical infection may be indistinguishable from KHV infection.
-Koi sleepy disese is caused by CEV.
-Treatment is refractory and 0.5% NaCL solution is utilized for supportive care.
+Koi sleepy disease is caused by CEV.
+Treatment is refractory and 0.5% NaCl solution is utilized for supportive care.
 It is caused by a different class of virus (not a Herpesvirus).
-Superinfection with bacterial agents is common with debilitating viral infections.
+Super-infection with bacterial agents is common with debilitating viral infections.

 Original first page

 Koi Herpesvirus (KHV) represents a third cyprinid herpesvirus formally designated Cyprinid herpesvirus 3(CyHV-3).
 Other nomenclature (Carp Interstitial Nephritis and Gill Necrosis Virus (CNGV)) has been suggested.
 For purposes of this web site the causative agent of Koi Herpesvirus disease will be be abbreviated KHV and the semantics left to others.

 We hope to provide enough practical information regarding KHV such that the reader will be able to make informed choices regarding the acquisition of koi and their subsequent quarantine and testing.
 Some of the material is admittedly oversimplified for clarity.
 A partial listing of references is included.